EventEmitter2/EventEmitter2/README.md

 $ npm install eventemitter2
 ```

-Or you can use unpkg.com CDN to import this [module](https://unpkg.com/eventemitter2) directly from the browser
+Or you can use unpkg.com CDN to import this [module](https://unpkg.com/eventemitter2) as a script directly from the browser

 # API